zemoga/ui-test/README.md

 Show us a glimpse of what you love to do (and know the best of). :facepunch::facepunch::facepunch:

 Rely on a readme.md file to reference any key aspect you want to mention about what you applied in the excercise and/or any other relevant information about the steps to get the project up and running.

-Tip: If time is a constraint, try to resolve what you consider is the most valuable of the excercise.
-It is better to focus efforts and show your work quality in a portion of the excercise that solving everything with poor quality.
-In such case, please describe how you would handle the parts of the excercise that you cannot deliver by relying on a Readme.md file.

 Send a link to maria.oliveros@zemoga.com pointing to your repository (Github, Bitbucket) including 2 branches.
 One with the layout part and another one with the interactive (and NodeJS if applies) part.
 The master branch should contain the entire exercise.